-The County will establish, maintain, and publicize an online reporting system that the public may use to submit feedback and complaints.
+The County will establish, maintain and publicize an online reporting system that shall accept feedback submissions and complaints.
 The reporting system shall be monitored by appropriate County personnel.
+Complaints may also be submitted to the County via telephone, email, or other verbal or written communication and the County will maintain appropriate contact information on the Facility website.